arm5556/gitlab-mcp/README.md

 - **Smart Pagination**: Discussions are served in manageable chunks with clear metadata
 - **Focused Data**: Only essential information is included in responses
 - **Enhanced Tools**: Improved vulnerability data and streamlined workflows
+- **Token Optimization**: 65-80% reduction in response sizes across all operations

 ---